jazzabeanie/learning_music/README.md

 If you have a midi footswitch, you can run `./play_on_midi.sh`.
 Note - you will need to edit the file with the name of your controller. `aseqdump -l` to see available controllers.

 This lets you press a midi key to trigger the next sound.
 It will also log the time it has taken for you to figure out the note and log it to `./time_taken_log.csv`.
-At some point I will build the ability to focus on your worst notes.

-Start with `awk 'BEGIN{FS=","; OFS=","}{print $3 "," $1 "," $2}' time_taken_log.csv | sort`
+To fucus on just the worst notes when you practice, run `./play_on_midi.sh focused`.

 ### WSL: